 Mount Mary University students find a stimulating learning environment in the cluster of campus buildings.
 Arches, inspired by traditional English Gothic buildings, unite many structures on campus, both architecturally and aesthetically.
-Notre Dame Hall houses administrative offices, classrooms, and art studios, Stiemke Hall, and two chapels.
+Notre Dame Hall houses administrative offices, classrooms, and art studios, Stiemke Hall, a chapel and an interfaith center.
 The Gerhardinger Center houses the Natural Sciences and Occupational Therapy programs on the second and third floors.
 The first floor is a campus community center comprised of quiet and social lounges, a Cyber Café, a lecture hall and meeting rooms.
 The Bloechl Recreation Center contains basketball and volleyball courts as well as the Fitness Center.
-Kostka Hall accommodates design studios for the fashion department and faculty offices.
-Additional design studios and faculty offices are found in Fidelis Hall.
+Kostka Hall and Fidelis Hall accommodate design studios for the fashion department and faculty offices.